NVIDIA/NeMo-Curator/docs/user-guide/text-cleaning.rst

 --------------------
 NeMo Curator provides the following modules for cleaning text:

-- ``UnicodeReformatter()``: Uses [ftfy](https://ftfy.readthedocs.io/en/latest/) to fix broken Unicode characters.
+- ``UnicodeReformatter``: Uses [ftfy](https://ftfy.readthedocs.io/en/latest/) to fix broken Unicode characters.
 Modifies the "text" field of the dataset by default.
+Please see the [ftfy documentation](https://ftfy.readthedocs.io/en/latest/config.html) for more information about parameters used by the ``UnicodeReformatter``.
-- ``NewlineNormalizer()``: Uses regex to replace 3 or more consecutive newline characters in each document with only 2 newline characters.
+- ``NewlineNormalizer``: Uses regex to replace 3 or more consecutive newline characters in each document with only 2 newline characters.
-- ``UrlRemover()``: Uses regex to remove all urls in each document.
+- ``UrlRemover``: Uses regex to remove all URLs in each document.

 You can use these modules individually or sequentially in a cleaning pipeline.

-Consider the following example, which loads a dataset (`books.jsonl`), steps through each module in a cleaning pipeline, and outputs the processed dataset as `cleaned_books.jsonl`:
+Consider the following example, which loads a dataset (``books.jsonl``), steps through each module in a cleaning pipeline, and outputs the processed dataset as ``cleaned_books.jsonl``:

 .. code-block:: python